schwzr/dsf-spring-school-imaging-tests/exercises/exercise-1.md

 organization is allowed to fulfill the request.

 We will take a closer look at [ActivityDefinition](http://hl7.org/fhir/R4/activitydefinition.html) resources in [exercise 3](exercise-3.md) and [exercise 5](exercise-5.md).

-### BPMN Process and FHIR Task interaction through Camunda

-When a BPE instance receives a Task resource, it finds a fitting BPMN model by parsing the `instantiatesCanonical` element from the Task resource and matching it to the BPMN process id and version.
-It then adds that Task resource to the Camunda process variables which represent all data accessible to that BPMN process instance.
-Camunda then provides access to these variables through a `DelegateExecution` instance.
-In `HelloDic`, and for that matter, any class that extends `AbstractServiceDelegate` or `AbstractTaskMessageSend`, you have access to the execution instance in `doExecute`.
-For convenience, we also provide a `Variables` instance to the `doExecute` method which already comes with a lot more utility for DSF use cases than `DelegateExecution#getVeriables`.

 ## Exercise Tasks
 1. Add a log message to the `HelloDic#doExecute` method that logs the recipient organization identifier from the start [Task](http://hl7.org/fhir/R4/task.html) resource.